ASLF X VERIZON X FUTBOL DE PRIMERA FLAMINGO PARK CLINIC PROGRAM

 Winter 2020 Clinic Program

-In February, we began our third 10-week soccer clinic program at Armbrister Park.
-This program was our first without a coach.
-The kids seemed to enjoy the flexibility we offered as the new coaches, and we were able to keep them organized with new drills and games.
+In February, we began our third soccer clinic program at Armbrister Park, originally intended to run 10 weeks.
 We had many great clinics during this program, including one with the Ransom Everglades Girls Varsity team.
 For their annual REach project, the girls soccer team joined us for one of our clinics in early March.
 The kids loved spending time with them.
 Unfortunately, we were only able to run five clinics this season.
 As a result of the uncertainty surrounding the Coronavirus, the city of Miami suspended our permit to hold weekly clinics at Armbrister Park.
 This effectively ended our third season of clinics.
-We are disappointed, and miss playing with the kids on a weekly basis, but are looking forward to next school year!
+We are disappointed, and would not return to Armbrister Park for the next 18 months.

 Fall 2019 Clinic Program